MarthaWohlfeil/beautiful-jekyll/_posts/2018-11-27-how-to-build-rmarkdown-website.md

 The first thing you need to do is create a new repository in your github account.
 Once you are in your account click on the link that says "new."

-Name your new repository yourname.github.io.
-I'm going to create a website for Harry Potter so I named my website *harrypotter.github.io*
+Name your new repository yourgithubusername.github.io.
+I'm going to create a website for Harry Potter, who's github username is harrypotter so I named my website *harrypotter.github.io*.
+If you are just setting up your github account, now is a great time to think about what your username is going to be, since it will also be the url of your website.
+It's possible to create a github website with a url different than yourusername.github.io, but I am not going to cover that here.

 This will be your website's address!